 In 2020, the Direction des données ouvertes de la recherche, Open Research Data Department (DDOR) was created.
 It results from mergers between the DIST and the Mission Calcul Données, Computing-Data Mission (MiCaDo).
 Three CNRS units are related to the DDOR: the Centre pour la Communication Scientifique Directe (CCSD), Persée and the Institut de l’Information Scientifique et Technique (INIST).

 In 2021, Mathdoc signed a partnership agreement with Mir@bel, part of the Open Science initiative.
 This collaboration aimed to improve the referencing of open access scientific journals from the centre Mersenne and Numdam and hence achieve an enhanced viewing of these scientific data collections of great interest to researchers.
-Another objective is to facilitate the reporting of distribution policies of the centre Mersenne’s journals, notably in Sherpa Romeo via the new service provided by Mir@bel.
+Another objective is to facilitate the reporting of distribution policies of the centre Mersenne’s journals, notably in Sherpa Romeo via the service provided by Mir@bel.

 Mathdoc ensures manual production and monitoring of new records in Mir@bel for each of its collections.
 To supply this database, Mathdoc’s computer scientists have set up an API containing an easily accessible and interoperable KBART file for automatic and regular updating of the data reported on Mir@bel.
 Mir@bel is also linked to BACON (reporting and access management of online digital documents).